Library Trustees Association of New York State

 Meetings of Members

 Sec.
-2 The Annual Meeting of the membership will take place at a time and location to be determined by the board with the intention of maximizing the participation of the membership.
+2 An annual meeting of the membership will take place at a time and location to be determined by the board with the intention of maximizing the participation of the membership.
 Notice of this meeting shall be given as in Section 1 above.

 Sec.
 2 Nominations to a term on the LTA Board of Directors shall be referred to the Nominating Committee.
 The Nominating Committee shall make recommendation(s) to the Board of Directors at any regular Board of Directors meeting, and such vacancy/ vacancies may be filled by a majority vote of those Board members present.

 Sec.
-5 If any Director shall fail to attend three consecutive meetings without notification, whereby such notification shall be considered an acceptable excuse, that Director shall be deemed to have resigned.
+7 If any Director fails to attend three consecutive meetings without notification, whereby such notification shall be considered an acceptable excuse, that Director shall be deemed to have resigned.
 The Board has the authority to reinstate said Director upon acceptance of justification for such absences.

 Meetings of Directors